tomasma/vocloud-active-learning/README.md

 # vocloud-active-learning
-active learning job for VO-CLOUD system
+Combination of Python and JavaScript/HTML scripts allowing VO-CLOUD system users to run active learning jobs.
+The most important are:
+`run-active-learning.py`